 People usually take around 30 Minutes to see Kiek In De Kok Museum

-53.48% of people prefer to travel by car while visiting Kiek In De Kok Museum
+62.68% of people prefer walking in order to reach Kiek In De Kok Museum

 Overall, a very worthwhile time.
 I purchased the whole tour package and you can really spend several hours taking it all in.
 When you do the tunnel tour, be sure to start with the group--I arrived and was placed into a group already beginning the tour.
 Also, Be aware that there is a lot to see underground, but you will move along without stopping long at each place.
 Take whatever photos you want at each stop.
 Above ground, climbing the tower is also a great experience.
 Views at the top are your rewards for all the crazy climbing you do!